-There are number of longer show-type attractions that take place in dimmed, air-conditioned rooms.
+There are a number of longer show-type attractions that take place in dimmed, air-conditioned rooms.
 Most of these shows last between 17-25 minutes and, according to Captain Nap, these are perfect for grabbing 40 winks.
 Particularly nap-friendly attractions include:

 - Magic Kingdom – Hall of Presidents